anze3db/blog/_posts/2023-01-30-selenium-testing-library.md

 I'd argue that using `execute_script` is already an improvement over Selenium's API.
 We can even locate the input element using its label text, something that is not easily done with Selenium.

+# Selenium Testing Library

-However, injecting the Testing Library into the DOM and then writing JavaScript is not how we should write our tests.
-This is why I created a [PyPI package](https://github.com/anze3db/selenium-testing-library) that does all of this for you and exposes a nice 100% type annotated API.
-First example rewritten using the package:
+However, injecting the Testing Library into the DOM manually and then writing JavaScript is not the best user experience for writing tests.
+This is why I created a PyPI package [Selenium Testing Library](https://github.com/anze3db/selenium-testing-library) that takes care of this plumbing and exposes a nice 100% type annotated API.
+First example rewritten using the Selenium Testing Library:

 ```python
 # Assert that only one element is found on the page